cqkenuo/telegram_bot/README.md

 - /r34: Performs an r34 search for the provided search term
 - /clear: Clears any cache arrays present
 - /log: Returns the debugging log file (personal information still saved in this version of the bot)
+- /live: Returns a random result from the specified live leak search
+- /mybb: Returns the specified number (default 5) of the latest articles from the MyBroadband website
+- /b: Pulls a random image from 4chan.org/b (use at own peril)
+- /dns: Performs a DNS lookup on the provided hostname

 ## Example usage (commandline):